 It’s never too early to start planning end of life.
 Making decisions regarding your care should your health fail, what form your funeral might take, and what should happen to your estate will remove some of the emotional – and financial burden – from your family’s shoulders.
 Eliminating such pressure could be one of the last and greatest gifts you give your family.

-To see how a Capital Life funeral plan can help with planning end of life, contact us now or call 0800 411 8683 and one of our friendly advisors will be happy to guide you through the options available.
+To see how a Capital Life funeral plan can help with planning end of life such as Inheritance Planning and Probate, contact us now or call 0800 411 8683 and one of our friendly advisors will be happy to guide you through the options available.